brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

   until it received an ``IndexError``.

-* To expose this mechanism to Python programmers without each one needing to hand-implement this carefully crafted fallback themselves, ``iter()`` was introduced.
+* To expose this mechanism to Python programmers without every programmer needing to hand-implement this carefully crafted fallback themselves, ``iter()`` was introduced.
   It gives programmers access the underlying operation